Jason-A-Schwartz/Python-Work/README.md

 # PythonWork
-Here are all the things I have coded in Python
+Here are some of my favorite Python Programs that I have made